Discover the best Food destinations perfect for July in India. Find the best options under Rs. 50000 near Coimbatore

 The Spiritual Capital of Punjab

 Come and relish the culinary delights of Amritsar.
 You can expect warm and humid days with mild to heavy rainfall accompanied by thunder and lightning.
-The pilgrimage sites at Amritsar are also worth exploring.
+Also, don’t miss the pilgrimage sites at Amritsar.

 ₹38,054